John M. Paxton Jr. – Executive Chair of Military and Defense

 Throughout his congressional career, Mr. Shimkus played a significant role in shaping U.S. energy policy, strongly advocating for nuclear energy and backing efforts to enhance the nation’s infrastructure and environmental regulations.
 Following his retirement from Congress, he joined KBS Group as a senior advisor, providing expertise in policy and government relations.
 His numerous achievements have earned him global recognition, including the 2005 Truman-Reagan Medal of Freedom, the Grand Cross of the Order of the Lithuanian Grand Duke Gediminas, and the Order of the Three Stars from Latvia.

-Neil Campbell, Ph.D. – Chairman of the Advisory Board for Laser Innovation and Modeling
+Randall L. Beatty, Ph.D. – Chairman of the Executive Advisory Board for UF6 Gas Handling Systems

 Junaid Razvi Ph.D. – Senior Advisor in Nuclear Energy